-** CORONAVIRUS UPDATE: March 18, 2020 ** Ferry service to Cumberland Island National Seashore “has been suspended until further notice,” according to the National Park Service (NPS).
+** CORONAVIRUS UPDATE: ** Ferry service to Cumberland Island National Seashore from St. Marys, Georgia “has been suspended until further notice,” according to the National Park Service (NPS).
 Starting March 18, 2020, “the mainland visitor center and museum, Sea Camp ranger station, Plum Orchard and all campgrounds will be closed.
-All visitor activities, programs and tours are cancelled,” states an announcement by the NPS.
-(This includes the cancellation of camping reservations through April 15, 2020.)
+All visitor activities, programs and tours are cancelled,” stated an announcement by the NPS.

 Is There A Ferry From Amelia Island?

 Even though these two barrier islands are located in very close proximity at the Florida-Georgia border, there is no direct ferry service from Florida to visit Georgia’s Cumberland Island National Seashore.
 (The exception is a private ferry from Fernandina Harbor Marina for guests of the Greyfield Inn.)

 Cumberland Island News Updates During COVID-19

 To follow the park’s status during the coronavirus pandemic, get news updates at the Cumberland Island National Seashore Facebook page.
 Questions?
 Call Cumberland Island National Seashore’s mainland office in St. Marys at 912-882-4336 x254 (from 8 AM to 4 PM) .

 Where To Catch National Park Service Ferry?